-The latest announcement from Amazon about a streaming music service is no surprise: it’s Amazon Music Unlimited.
+The latest announcement from about a streaming music service is no surprise: it’s Amazon Music Unlimited.
 Like Spotify Premium, this new service costs $10 a month and offers access to “tens of millions of songs.”
 The service features spatial audio and HD quality tracks.
 Users can also ask Alexa to play certain albums, or find a song based on the lyrics.
 The service also offers desktop and Sonos apps, and it has redesigned its new music apps to feature artist imagery.

 It offers games

-The multi-buy promotions on Amazon can be pretty meh, but their 3 for the price of two offer can be a great deal.
+The multi-buy promotions on it can be pretty meh, but their 3 for the price of two offer can be a great deal.
 This offer is great for new releases, but you can also score older favorites from 2021.
 To qualify for this deal, you simply need to buy three qualifying games.
 The cheapest game will be removed from the total.
 Mix and match from the different categories to find a great deal.
 Whether you want to buy one game and get a second for free, you can take advantage of Amazon’s Prime gaming service.